sonik-boom71/mybike-landing/README.md

 # MyBike — Landing Page

-A modern, responsive landing page for an electric bike brand.
-The page showcases the product line, highlights key technical features, and includes a contact form.
+A fully responsive landing page for an electric bike brand, built as part of a frontend development course at Mate Academy.
+The project demonstrates practical skills in semantic HTML markup, SCSS component architecture, and mobile-first responsive design — without any CSS frameworks.

+The page includes multiple thematic sections: a hero header with a fullscreen background, a product comparison block with model cards, a details section showcasing key bike features with photo galleries, and a contact form.
+Navigation is implemented via anchor links with smooth scrolling and a slide-out mobile menu.

 ## Live Preview